haribharadwaj/syllabi/CSD1237_NeurosciComm.md

 ## Instructors
 Hari M. Bharadwaj, Ph.D.<br>
-Assistant Professor of Communication Science and Disorders <br>
+Assistant Professor, Communication Science and Disorders <br>
 Office: Forbes Tower 5063<br>
 e-Mail: <hari.bharadwaj@pitt.edu><br>
 Office Hours: There will one open hour for drop in discussion via Zoom (time and Zoom link TBA).
 In addition, office hours are available by appointment (send me a message on Canvas or via e-mail).
 Also, see the "Discussion
 Forum" section below.<br>

-Maggie Zink, M.S.
+Maggie Zink, ??<br>
+Ph.D.
+Student, Communication Science and Disorders <br>
+Office: Forbes Tower ??<br>
+e-Mail: <hari.bharadwaj@pitt.edu><br>
+Office Hours: ??

 ## Description
 This course describes the fundamentals of human brain organization and function as relevant to human communication.
 Cutting-edge and time-tested neuroscientific methods are emphasized, empowering students to critically evaluate current research literature on hearing, language, speech, and swallowing.
 Our understanding of the functional organization of the brain will both provide insight into and gain insights from neurological conditions that affect communication at different stages of life.